zushicat/tree-crown-detection/README.md

 Further improvement and the important evaluation process are work in progress.

 The model is quite sensible to image quality, hence use the best quality available.
 Also, the model is trained on an input shape  of 400 x 400 pixel and the input images will be resized accordingly.
-Rule of thumb: "The crispier, the better."
+Rule of thumb regarding input images: "The crispier, the better."

 ## Aerial images